 Paris was the polar opposite experience of England.
 Of course it helped that I was an adult and felt I had some agency over the matter, but I’m sure it also helped that I fell so hard in love with Paris that now that I don’t live there anymore, I miss it like a relative, or a very good friend.
 In my first few months there, I would leave my son at school and go to museums, walk the city with no destiny, talk to all the merchants on my street (without speaking a word of French), and just taking in my new reality with a happy and open heart.
 This time adapting to a new country was a piece of cake, or a piece of gateau ; ).
 I still miss Paris, I haven’t lived there for almost 7 years, but I listen to French radio, I go as often as I can; I’ve kept all my French friends, I feel a piece of my heart is in that city.
 But I must admit when the time came to leave, I was ready.
 My move to Florence was very desired.

 The minute I decided to be proactive about my life in Italy, to actually learn Italian better, to join a gym and see real life Italians (I’m doing a blog entry just about the gym, brace yourselves), when I took and accepted all the opportunities that were right in front of me, life improved exponentially.
 Opportunities brought along more opportunities, after a short while, I understood Italy and, was ready to live here and stay as long as was necessary, I felt at home in Florence and in my life.
 It’s just as well, because my marriage of 21 years broke down and I found myself « stuck » here.
-This was almost 5 years ago, and after the initial shock and appropriate period or mourning, how fun it was to be a single woman in Italy (yes, there will be a blog all about this!).
-I’m now happy in a great relationship and more Italian than ever.
+This was almost 5 years ago, and after the initial shock and appropriate period or mourning, how fun it was to be a single woman in Italy (yes, there will be a blog entry all about this!).

 Now I see it was my responsibility to settle and my attitude made all the difference.
 Being proactive and brave, not being embarrassed to speak a new language, actively seeking out new friends and experiences, all this makes or breaks your adaptation into a new life.
 I could have stayed in Italy miserable forever, imagine now being stuck somewhere I disliked, but instead not only have I accepted life here as it is, I’m helping others in their journey also.
 Adapting to a new country is never easy, but looking back at my own experiences, trying not to judge my teenage self too harshly, I see stark differences in my attitude each time I moved.
 The move to Florence being closer to my move from Rio to England than England to Paris, I found Italy hard to swallow.
 Being Brazilian, but having lived in countries where things go pretty smoothly (UK and France), it was hard for me to accept all the difficulties I faced to complete simple tasks in Italy.
 I wanted Italy to change for me.
 Now it seems hilarious that I ever felt that way, especially since I make a living helping people navigate the system, giving shortcuts and a listening ear when all you can do is wait.
 Does this mean I have a ready made recipe of how you can adapt to life in a new country?
 Does it heck!
 It means that I can do my job well and help you help yourself.
 It means I will teach you to be independent and self-sufficient, that I can guide you and make the way smoother.
 Of course I’m not doing this alone, I have a team behind me, guiding me!
 Always learning, always curious, always here to help.